The Gargoyle (novel)

-The Gargoyle is the debut novel by Andrew Davidson and it was published in 2008.
+The Gargoyle is the debut novel by Andrew Davidson.
+It was published in 2008.

 Plot

-The Gargoyle follows two different time lines, one in the form of a story (or ‘memory’), and one in real time.
+The Gargoyle follows two different timelines, one in the form of a story (or ‘memory’), and one in real time.
 In real time, an unnamed atheist and former hardcore porn star with a troubled childhood is driving under the influence of alcohol and drugs.
 Hallucinating that a volley of arrows is being shot at him from a forest, he swerves off the road and into a ravine.
 There his car sets alight, and he begins to burn.
 Just as he thinks he will die, the car tips into a creek and he survives, though badly burned.
 While recovering, the Burned Man becomes addicted to morphine and believes there is now a snake in his spine.
-Hatching a suicide plan, he gets to know a visitor named Marianne Engel, who is a sculptress suspected of having manic depression or schizophrenia.
+Hatching a suicide plan, he gets to know a visitor named Marianne Engel, who is a sculptor suspected of having manic depression or schizophrenia.
 Humoring her at first as she believes she knew him several hundred years prior, they soon begin a friendship/ relationship, and he moves in with her.
 Throughout, Marianne reveals their ‘past’, and tells tales of love and hope, inspiring the Burned Man to live.

 Their ‘past’ story begins in fourteenth-century Germany, at a monastery named Engelthal.
 A baby is found at the gates, and taken in and raised as a nun.
 The young sister Marianne is soon found to possess incredible language skills, understanding languages she has never been taught.
 One day, a man is brought to the monastery.
 He is severely burned, except for a small rectangle over his heart where there is an arrow wound, caused by a copy of Dante's Inferno, which he took from an Italian friend, blocking the burning arrow which struck him.
 The man is a member of a Condotta, a mercenary troop.
 The nuns believe the burned man is too injured to live.
 Marianne however looks after him, and he survives, and the two grow closer as she translates and reads to him Dante's Inferno.
 Finding love with each other, the Burned Man and Marianne flee the monastery and begin a new life together, getting married and conceiving a baby.